ismet55555/AWS_Solutions_Architect_Notes/README.md

 - AWS Resource Manager
   - Share AWS resources (Transit gateways, licence configs, Route 53 Resolver rules)
   - Elimiates need to create duplicate resources in multiple accounts

+- Transit Gateway
+  - Simplify the connectivity between multiple VPCs and also connect to any VPC attached to AWS Transit Gateway with a single VPN connection.
+  - Enables you to scale the IPsec VPN throughput with equal-cost multi-path (ECMP) routing support over multiple VPN tunnels
+  - A single VPN tunnel still has a maximum throughput of 1.25 Gbps